SAP-docs/btp-cloud-identity-services/docs/Monitoring-and-Reporting/access-audit-logs-audit-log-service-in-sap-btp-cloud-foundry-a3e793c.md

     > ### Caution:
     > If your SAP Cloud Identity Services tenant is migrated to a new region, you must remove the current configuration and repeat procedure with the new region.

 8. View the audit logs.
-You have two optiont:
+You have two options:

     -   \(if subdomain is configured\) choose the link to the *Audit Log Viewer* in the *Audit Service Configuration* in the administration console.
     -   in the cockpit, navigate to *Services* \> *Instances and Subscriptions* \> *Audit Log Viewer*.